Plumbing FAQ's (Frequently Asked Questions)

 A) Water heater size is determined by demand , usage and recovery.
 Please see below table for general sizing while keeping in mind that high capacity fixtures such as whirlpool tubs etc, need to be considered when making a decision about your next water heater.

-The general rule for water heater recovery is - High efficient water heaters such as direct or indirect water heaters will recover faster than a power vented water heaters, were power vented water heaters will recover faster than atmospherically (chimney or gravity) vented water heater.
+The general rule for water heater recovery is - High efficient water heaters such as direct or indirect water heaters will recover faster than a power vented water heaters, where power vented water heaters will recover faster than atmospherically (chimney or gravity) vented water heater.
+Tankless water heaters are 0 recovery as they are "on demand water heaters" and only consume energy while using hot water.
+Tankless water heaters are the best solution for high demand usage and are the most fuel efficient.

 Q) Installing My Water Heater :-